2021 Brazilian protests: 7 September: protests

 In São Paulo State's inner cities of Taubaté, São José dos Campos and Guaratinguetá, pro-Bolsonaro acts were reported.
-According to the organizers, 5,000 were present in São José dos Campos’ act, but the Military Police did not publish an estimate.
+According to the organizers, 5,000 were present in São José dos Campos' act, but the Military Police did not publish an estimate.

 In Goiânia, a "motocarreata" (motorcade with cars and motorcycles) was held in front of Goiânia Autodrome, 5-kilometer long.

-During the day of September 7, 2021, in the city of Bauru, two pro-government protesters approached a protest march against the government and uttered curses.
+During the day of 7 September 2021, in the city of Bauru, two pro-government protesters approached a protest march against the government and uttered curses.
 There was a small confrontation and the two were detained.

 In total, acts were registered in 179 cities.
 In addition to cities within the national territory, pro-government protests also took place in London.

-Some government supporters camped in Esplanade of the Ministeries in Brasilia, and later tried to invade the headquarters of the Ministry of Health on the morning of September 8.
+Some government supporters camped in Esplanade of the Ministries in Brasília, and later tried to invade the headquarters of the Ministry of Health on the morning of 8 September.
 Journalists were harassed with name-calling and shoving.
 They tried to protect themselves at the ministry's headquarters.

 ND+ also reported that transit must paralyze near the access to the city of Irani.
 It was revealed that the movement started to be organized 40 days before.
-Buses, emergency vehicles, small cars, perishable loads and hospital supplies were be allowed to go through.
+Buses, emergency vehicles, small cars, perishable loads and hospital supplies were allowed to go through.
 A strike was also scheduled to happen in Caçador, starting at 5 a.m.

 Shutdowns were not monitored or recognized by entities and movements that represent the category.
 According to the various representatives of the categories, the stoppages were carried out autonomously by some members of the category, thus exempting the movements from possible undemocratic acts.
 Even without recognition of the category, there were reports of truck drivers who had their keys forcibly removed from their trucks at roadblocks.

 The consequences of the stoppages of truck drivers were not as expected, considering that it did not cause shortages in any region of the country.
 One of the reasons for this was the decision to go on strike during a national holiday and its early closure.
 In addition, the demonstrations brought small problems in traffic, such as slowness and the search for users of federal roads for alternative routes.

 To intensify the movement, government support groups spread fake news about a possible "State of emergency" implemented by President Jair Bolsonaro, which caused a commotion in several states in Brazil by part of the protesters.
 However, the fake news was quickly disproved which caused a distrust of supporters in the organization of the stoppage, thus quickly causing a loss of support.

-September 7: end and aftermath
+7 September: end and aftermath

 After low adhesion, and a concern of President Jair Bolsonaro about the national shortage, was requested by the same that the strike be ended.
 The president's message to truck drivers divided the already weakened group, while many believed the audio was a lie, others were disappointed by the president's failure to recognize their efforts.
 On the night of Thursday, September 9, practically all demonstrations had already ceased throughout the national territory.